MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-form-capture.md

 #### 1. Get a reference to the form element

 To get a reference to the form element, you can use the `waitForElement` helper function.
-It also works with dynamically rendered elements and returns a promise that will resolve once the element with the given selector is found on the page.
+It also works with dynamically rendered elements and returns a promise that is resolved once the element with the given selector is found on the page.
 For a reference of CSS selectors, see this [documentation](https://www.w3schools.com/cssref/css_selectors.php).

 **Example:**